vacu9708/Study-records/Software engineering/Object Oriented Programming/readme.md

 -----

 # Design principles in OOP
+### 1. Single Responsibility Principle
-1. Every component of code (in general a class, but also a function) should have only one responsibility.<br>
+Every component of code (in general a class, but also a function) should have only one responsibility.<br>
-A single function, generically named(like "main"), doing all the work is bad.<br>
+For example, a single function, generically named(like "main"), doing all the work is bad.<br>
 If a component of code has more than one responsibility, code maintenace becomes hard.<br>

+### 2. Open, Closed Principle
-2. Software components should be open for extension but closed for modification.<br>
+Software components should be open for extension but closed for modification.<br>
-Code should be written so that new functionality can be added without changing the existing code.
-That prevents situations in which a change to one of the classes also requires adapting all depending classes.
+Code should be written so that new functionality can be added without changing the existing code.<br>
+That prevents situations in which a change to one of the classes also requires adapting all depending classes.<br>